 - Disabled camera is locked to ground and may be rotated only from RC. - Estimate frame angles from motors it use magnetic field for rough estimation of frame tilting.
 Helps to increase the range of the frame angles where the gimbal's operation is stable.
 To proper operation in this mode, it is strictly required to calibrate Offset setting (see below).
-Like with the Follow mode, its not recommended to use this option in flight, its dedicated for hand-held systems only. - Follow Flight Controller camera is controlled from RC together with the mixed signal from an external flight controller (FC).
+Like with the Follow mode, its not recommended to use this option in flight, its dedicated for hand-held systems only. - NOTE that this option is ignored if you connect second IMU mounted on the frame, because the data from the second IMU is more precise than from motors.) - Follow Flight Controller camera is controlled from RC together with the mixed signal from an external flight controller (FC).
 Almost every FC has servo outputs to drive a gimbal.
 It feeds the information about the frame angles to this outputs, in the PWM format that all servos understand.
 SimpleBGC can get this information and use it to control a camera.
 It is necessary to connect and calibrate external flight controller (see EXT.FC GAIN settings).
 After calibration you can setup the percentage values for ROLL and PITCH axis, so the camera will follow frame inclinations. - Follow PITCH, ROLL this mode is dedicated to hand-held systems.
 FC connection is not required.
 In this mode, the position of the outer frame by PITCH and ROLL is estimated from the motor's magnetic field.
 This means that if motor skips steps, position will be estimated incorrectly and operator should correct camera by hands, returning it to proper position.
-You should use this mode carefully for FPV flying, because if the camera misses its initial direction, there is no chance to return it back automatically. - Follow ROLL start, deg.
+You should use this mode carefully for FPV flying, because if the camera misses its initial direction, there is no chance to return it back automatically.

+- Follow ROLL start, deg.
 Set the angle (in degrees) of the camera PITCH-ing up or down, where the ROLL axis enters follow mode.
 Below this angle, ROLL is in lock mode. - Follow ROLL mix, deg.
-Set the range (in degrees) of the camera PITCH-ing, where the ROLL axis is gradually switched from the 'lock' mode to 'follow' mode (see picture)

-Hint: to completely disable follow for ROLL, set these values to (90, 0).
-To permanently enable follow for ROLL (regardless of the camera PITCH-ing), set values to (0, 0).

-• Follow YAW - the same as above, except it can be enabled only for YAW axis.
+Set the range (in degrees) of the camera PITCH-ing, where the ROLL axis is gradually switched from the 'lock' mode to 'follow' mode (see picture) - Hint: to completely disable follow for ROLL, set these values to (90, 0).
+To permanently enable follow for ROLL (regardless of the camera PITCH-ing), set values to (0, 0). - Follow YAW the same as above, except it can be enabled only for YAW axis.
 For example, you can lock camera by ROLL and PITCH axis by selecting "Disabled" option, but still control camera by YAW by enabling "Follow YAW" option.